- Majors & Minors

 - Title IX

-Religion touches nearly every aspect of our world and society.
-Literature, politics, current events, history and personal interactions are all influenced by religious understanding.
+Religion touches nearly every aspect of our world and society—literature, politics, current events, history, personal interactions and more.

 Our students go on to study at: